amiguel94/Analytics/README.md

 # Analytics
-Example using several models used in data science and analytics
+Examples using several models used in data science and analytics